Frequently asked questions

 Get in touch to find out more about how I can help your business.

-You’ll find some rough prices on my main service pages to give you a general idea of costs.
-That said, every project is different, so I’ll need a few details about yours before I can give an exact quote.
+You’ll find some indicative prices on my service pages to give you a rough idea of the costs.
+That said, every project is different.
+So I’ll need a few details about your project before I can provide a firm quote.
 For example, some blog posts might involve interviewing people, while others are based purely on research.
-The scope makes all the difference.
+The scope can vary a lot.

-I’ve worked as a professional copywriter for more than 20 years, both in-house and as a freelancer.
-I’ve been lucky enough to work with many small businesses and some of the UK’s best-loved brands.
+Having worked as a copywriter for more than 20 years, I’ve been lucky enough to support many small businesses and some of the UK’s best-loved brands.

-I’m very happy to put you in touch with existing clients if you’d like to know more about what it’s like working with me and the quality of my work.
+I’m very happy to put you in touch with existing clients if you’d like to know more about what it’s like working with me and the results I’ve delivered.

-I’m fortunate that a lot of my work comes through referrals from existing clients and repeat business.
-Some work also comes from website enquiries and social media – particularly LinkedIn.
+I’m fortunate that a lot of my work comes through repeat business and referrals from existing clients.
+Some work also comes from website enquiries and social media, particularly LinkedIn.

 I’m a mid-priced copywriter.
-I don’t charge silly prices and I’m also not the cheapest.
+I don’t charge silly prices, and I’m not the cheapest either.
 There are many firms in far-flung lands offering copywriting services for peanuts.
-However, these firms often have a reputation for producing high-volume, low-quality content.
+However, these firms often have a reputation for producing high-churn, low-quality content.
 You get what you pay for at the end of the day.

-When you hire me, you’re getting an experienced copywriter with proven expertise in crafting high-impact content for businesses.
+When you hire me, you’re getting an experienced copywriter with proven expertise in crafting persuasive content for businesses.

 I’m an ethical copywriter – so I keep my costs in line with industry rates.
 Learn more about the going rates for UK copywriters on the ProCopywriters website.

-It’s very important to me that you’re happy with the words I write for you.
+It’s very important that you’re happy with the words I write for you.

-When you read the draft, you may have a few tweaks or comments.
+When you read the draft, you may have some tweaks and comments.
 That’s all part of the process.
-My quote includes one review round for you to make any comments or request any changes.
+My quote includes one review round for you to make any comments or request tweaks.

-If you decide further down the line that you’d like more changes, that’s fine, too, but this would incur an additional charge (at a rate of £40 per hour).
+If you decide at a later point in the process that you’d like more changes, that’s fine, too, but this would incur an additional charge.

-I’m always honest and realistic about the timescales before we start work.
-I spend the time upfront getting it right rather than delivering a rushed job that compromises on quality.
+I’m always honest and realistic about the timescales at the start.
+I’d rather spend the time upfront getting the content right than deliver a rushed job that compromises quality.

-The timescales also depend on how quickly you can provide any input required or feedback on the draft.
+The timescales also depend on how quickly you can provide any input needed or feedback on the draft.
 If there’s a delay, this is likely to impact the turnaround time.

 Obviously, if you decide to change the brief substantially midway through the project, I’d need to charge additionally for any extra work.